cfnz/muirwik/README.md

 A couple of [screenshots](https://github.com/cfnz/muirwik/wiki) have been added to the wiki page.

+There are two versions of Muirwik, one for Material UI 4 and one for Material UI (or MUI) 5.
+The branch for Material UI 4 is named MaterialUI-4 and will be Muirwik version 0.9.x and lower.
+Version 5 was in a separate branch, but has now been merged into master and will be Muirwik version 0.10.x and beyond.

+See notes below on MUI version 5, but also see the next note about Muirwik retirement.

 ## NOTE: Muirwik Is Going Into Retirement
-It has been a good couple of years and I have learnt lots in regards to Kotkin, JS, Material UI, now MUI, and the Kotlin react wrappers.
+It has been a good couple of years, I have learnt lots related to Kotlin, JS, Material UI, now MUI, and the Kotlin react wrappers.

-The Kotlin wrappers have been updated fast, and I have not been able to keep up.
+The Kotlin wrappers and the Material UI project have been updating fast, and I have not kept fully up.

 The [latest change](https://github.com/JetBrains/kotlin-wrappers/blob/d0ef539948e49f297720fd5f8d1bb848ceb62c5d/CHANGELOG.md)
 spells the future.
-Any code written using attrs (all of Muiwik apps) will need to be modified or use the legacy version of the wrappers.
+Any code written using attrs (likely all of Muirwik apps) will need to be modified or use the legacy version of the wrappers.
 This seems like a good place to pause and choose the best way forward.

-There now is a better supported and faster developed version of a MUI wrapper which is developed (or at least related) to the wrappers themselves.
+There now is a better supported and faster developed version of a MUI wrapper which is now part of the kotlin wrapper project itself.

-Anyone new (or old), check out [kotin-mui](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-mui).
+Anyone new (or old), check out [kotlin-mui](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-mui).

-Kotlin-mui started of quite type unsafe, as lots of props were strings rather than enums (as from the MUI js, but without the ide support) and didn't immediately appeal.
+Kotlin-mui started of quite type unsafe, for example, lots of props were strings rather than enums and didn't immediately appeal.
 However, just over a week or so ago (at time of writing), the props now appear to be typed and the thing is developing quite fast.
 I am probably going to head that way myself, and put in any effort over there rather than what would seem a rather futile effort of supporting Muirwik here.

-I will attempt to migrate the version 5 milestone to the legacy wrapper version, but...
+This is particularly because if we want to use the non legacy version of the latest wrappers, it would mean lots of code changes in existing apps... so may as well change it to the new kotlin-mui wrappers at the same time.

+Muirwik version 0.10.1 has been migrated to the latest legacy kotlin wrapper at time of writing but won't be migrating to the non-legacy version unless someone wants to take that on (which given the kotlin-mui wrapper would seem unlikely).

 ## Material UI (or MUI) Version 5 Notes
 Version 5 of MUI has some breaking changes.

-Version 0.10 or MUIRWIK has lots of breaking changes.
+Version 0.10.x of MUIRWIK has lots of breaking changes.

 A brief summary is as follows:
 * The move to Material UI version 5 (or MUI 5 as it is called now) created some breaking changes.